Mike Walsh (TV host): Theatre and cinema entrepreneur

 In 1977 he purchased Richmond's Regent Theatre, then in 1982 built a twin cinema complex in Penrith.
 Thereafter, he purchased two other cinemas and the Avalon.
 He has been the owner of Her Majesty's Theatre in Melbourne since 2000, funding and overseeing its restoration.
 Walsh also owns the Hayden Orpheum Picture Palace (purchased 1986), a 1935 art deco six-cinema complex in Cremorne, Sydney which he restored at a cost of $2.5 million, and which features a 1925 Wurlitzer orchestral pipe organ.

 Fellowships program

 From 1996, Walsh financed the Mike Walsh Fellowships for young performers to hone their skills overseas and in Australia.
 From 2006 onwards, he has provided $50,000 (originally $30,000) each year for the fellowships.
 By 2015 this has added up to over $700,000 awarded to more than 90 Fellows.

 Honours

-Walsh was honoured in 1980 with an award of the Order of the British Empire.
+Walsh was honoured in 1980 with an award of Officer of the Order of the British Empire.
 In 2016 he was appointed a Member of the Order of Australia for significant service to the entertainment industry, and to the performing arts through support for young actors, theatre restoration and production.